 Shortly after completing his degree, Ryan accepted his first on-air position at WLOX in Biloxi, MS. During his time in Biloxi, he covered Hurricane Isaac and the Hattiesburg EF-4 tornado that struck on February 10, 2013.
 From there he accepted a job at WALB in Albany, GA, then moved on to Knoxville, TN before returning home to Atlanta.

 In addition to his work as an on-air meteorologist, Ryan has chased more than 30 tornadoes, including the tornado outbreak on April 27, 2011.

 Ryan travels to schools around north Georgia teaching students about weather, storm chasing and what it’s like to be a broadcast meteorologist.
 If you would like Ryan to visit your school, send him an email from your school account to firstname.lastname@example.org.
 Away from work, Ryan enjoys spending time with his family and anything outdoors.
 Some of his favorite hobbies are golfing, fishing, grilling and hiking.

-The FOX 5 Storm Team is tracking the next wave of strong to severe storms capable of producing tornadoes to move across the region late Wednesday.
+The FOX 5 Storm Team is tracking another round of strong to severe storms capable of producing tornadoes to move across the region late Wednesday.

 A Winter Weather advisory has been issued from Friday at 7 p.m. to 10 a.m.
 Saturday for portions of eastern and east central Georgia, which includes Oglethorpe and Greene counties.

 The National Weather Service issued a Winter Storm Warning from 12 a.m. to 9 a.m.
 Monday in several north Georgia counties.